-The EORTC is funded through several sources including the EORTC Charitable Trust providing a core grant which is mainly supported by numerous national cancer leagues.
+The EORTC is funded through several sources including the EORTC Cancer Research Fund providing a core grant which is mainly supported by numerous national cancer leagues.

 Since 1972, the US National Cancer Institute (NCI) has provided core support to EORTC Headquarters, and with this support a close scientific collaboration has been maintained to promote transatlantic research projects.